core-wg/href/draft-ietf-core-href.md

 here as well as other future forms.

 Extensions to CRIs MUST NOT allow indefinite length items.
-This provision ensures that recipients o CRIs can deal with unprocessable CRIs as described in {{unprocessable}}.
+This provision ensures that recipients of CRIs can deal with unprocessable CRIs as described in {{unprocessable}}.

 ## Extended CRI: Accommodating Percent Encoding (PET) {#pet}